-We must provide your own name and address and those of your parents/carers, together with any further information relevant to the Careers South West service's role.
+We must provide the students name and address and those of his/her parents/carers, together with any further information relevant to the Careers South West service's role.

-However, you (if you are over 16) or your parents/carers can ask that no information beyond name and address be passed to Careers South West.
+However, (if the student is over 16) his/her parents/carers can ask that no information beyond name and address be passed to Careers South West.
 Please inform the College Manager if you wish to opt out of this arrangement.
 For more information about Careers South West, please contact the Local Authority as detailed above.

-Complaints Procedure (Summary)
+Complaints procedure (summary)

 From 1 September 2003 Governing Bodies of all maintained schools in England are required, under Section 29 of the Education Act 2002, to have in place a procedure to deal with complaints relating to the school and to any community facilities or services that the school provides.
-The College has appointed a Complaints Co-ordinator to ensure that complaints are dealt with as swiftly and efficiently as possible and that the process follows the set procedure, which will be confidential, impartial and non-adversarial.
+The College has appointed a Complaints Coordinator to ensure that complaints are dealt with as swiftly and efficiently as possible and that the process follows the set procedure, which will be confidential, impartial and non-adversarial.